 They are more expensive, but in my experience, it’s usually better to spend more money on something that fits you like a glove than to settle for an awkward fit.

 The cheaper brands just have the basic sizes and they rarely offer different lengths, so it is going to be a gamble whether or not they will fit your body properly.
 And I’ve indicated in the cons boxes if this is the case with a particular pair of pants, so you can know which ones to skip.

 Not sure which of these hiking pants are the best pair for you?
 Go with one of our top three choices and you won’t have any regrets!

-My favorite option for the ladies are the Little Donkey Andy convertible pants.
-They’re high waisted with elastic inserts at the sides of the waist, so they will good on nearly everyone.
+My favorite option for the ladies is the Little Donkey Andy convertible pants.
+They’re high-waisted with elastic inserts at the sides of the waist, so they will be good on nearly everyone.
 And they have six pockets total, which you will be able to use even if you’re wearing these as shorts.
-The pants are lightweight, breathable and quick drying, and they also feature UPF 50+ protection.
+The pants are lightweight, breathable, and quick-drying, and they also feature UPF 50+ protection.